PaoloConte/notion-code-docs/README.md

 # Setup
+- create a config file `notion-docs.yaml` in your project folder (or any folder)
 - create a private Notion connection and get the API key
-- create a notion page and add the connection to id
+- create a notion page and add the connection to it
 - get the page ID and set it in the config file
 - create properties `Subtree Hash` and `Text Hash`